Parallel gateways (AND) and tokens

 Now, you may be wondering – would it be possible to have some paths which always happen and others which happen when certain conditions are true?
 Spoiler alert: you can do it with Inclusive gateways (OR), which we will cover in part 4.

-2 Comments for “Parallel gateways (AND) and tokens”
+2 thoughts on “Parallel gateways (AND) and tokens”

 This is an incredible way of explaining each gateway .
 Simple and easy to grasp.
 Thanks a lot.
 This is what I am needing at this hour.
 Thanks a bunch.